FayWandera/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 3 is a script that displays the current directory contents in a long format Task 4 is a script that displays the current directory contents, including hidden files (starting with .).
 Use the long format.
 Task 5 is a script that displays the current directory contents in long format, with user and group IDs displayed numerically and hidden files (starting with .)
+Task 6 is a script that creates a directory named my_first_directory in the /tmp/ directory